ff13dfly/Anchor/README.md

 In some system such as centos which I have tested, the clang version is too low, you need to update and set to new version manually.

     ```SHELL
-    # set clang version to target one
+    # Set clang version to target one
     scl enable devtoolset-7 bash
     ```